Diego-Barbulo/Instance-Segmentation-and-Tracking/README.md

 We created our own instance segmentation dataset, which we named **COW_MOTS**, in the fashion of the [KITTI_MOTS dataset](https://www.vision.rwth-aachen.de/page/mots).

 COW_MOTS consists of 7 video sequences depicting aerial thermal imagery of cattle collected with a UAV in two outdoor farms in the Netherlands.
-Data was acquired at three temperatures (10ºC, 19ºC and 26.5ºC), under sunny and overcast weather conditions, at various angles of inclination (including nadir), and at heights ranging between 8-28 meters.
+Data was acquired at three temperatures (10ºC, 19ºC, and 26.5ºC), under sunny and overcast weather conditions, at various angles of inclination (including nadir), and at heights ranging between 8-28 meters.

 The COW_MOTS dataset consists of 959 frames, 20.647 masks, and 239 tracks.
-Ground truth was labelled manually with the Computer Vision Annotation Tool [CVAT](https://github.com/openvinotoolkit/cvat), run in a docker container.
+Ground truth was labeled manually with the Computer Vision Annotation Tool [CVAT](https://github.com/openvinotoolkit/cvat), run in a docker container.
 Go to the [preprocessing folder](preprocessing/) for instructions on using the annotation tool.

 The following images are examples of the seven datasets that comprise COW_MOTS.
 They illustrate data collected at different atmospheric conditions (temperature and sunlight), heights, and angles of inclination: